-Clinical research practice / Student Internships: Education always has a high priority at CHDR
+Clinical research practice / Student internships

-In addition to student internships, we also offer a Master’s level course in Clinical Pharmacology together with the LUMC Pharmacy.
+In addition to student internships, we also offer a master’s level course in Clinical Pharmacology together with the LUMC Pharmacy.
 For more information, please contact us.

-Teaching Resource Center
+Teaching Resource Centre